-New York Offers $800M Grant Program to Help Small and Micro-Businesses Recover from COVID-19 Pandemic
+Update: N.Y.
+Expands Eligibility for $800M Grant Program to Help Small Businesses Recover from the COVID-19 Pandemic

 As part of its state budget, New York allotted one billion dollars in financial relief for small businesses, including $800 million for its Pandemic Small Business Recovery Grant Program.
 This program mirrors the Paycheck Protection Program (PPP) in its efforts to provide relief for businesses financially impacted by the pandemic between March 1, 2020 and April 1, 2021.

-Grants range from $5,000 to $50,000 and, unlike some relief programs during the pandemic, are based on gross receipts and not employee count.
+Grants range from $5,000 to $50,000 and, unlike some relief programs during the pandemic, are based on annual gross receipts and not employee count.
+Newly expanded eligibility requirements include increases on the revenue a business had in 2019 and the amount a recipient of a Paycheck Protection Program loan received.

 How Does a Business Qualify for a Small Business Recovery Grant?